 Leonard Clampett ran a number of proposed constitutional arguments, but the main contention seems to be the section 115 currency argument which appears in many of his cases.
-He was also among the plaintiffs in Halliday v The Commonwealth of Australia [2000] FCA 950 which contested the Goods and Services Tax, and the New Tax … Continue reading Leonard Clampett
+He was also among the plaintiffs in Halliday v The Commonwealth of … Continue reading Leonard Clampett

 Tag: State Entrenched Provisions